After Hours (Ugly Betty): Plot

 Daniel is trying to find a freelance reporter to write an article on a newly opened hotel.
 Betty arrives with his bagel, and Daniel decides he has found the person to write the review.
 Betty accepts the assignment from Daniel, but she and Walter had made plans to go to Atlantic City that weekend.
 Betty asks Walter to accompany her, but Walter declines, leaving Betty to visit the hotel on her own.
 Upon arrival, Betty finds herself being given the VIP treatment, including a massage given by a handsome man, only to be interrupted by Walter.

 After she explains the situation, both Betty and Walter agreed to spend time in the hotel, as long as Betty can finish her review.
 As they look at the less-than-desirable cuisine in the restaurant, Walter becomes frustrated and orders a cheeseburger and fries.
-Betty admits that she is embarrassed, while Walters tells Betty he doesn't know her anymore since she started working at Mode.
+Betty admits that she is embarrassed, while Walter tells Betty he doesn't know her anymore since she started working at Mode.
 After realizing what Walter said days later, Betty leaves a message on his phone to apologize.
 After returning home, Betty sees Walter sitting on her steps; they kiss and make up after she tells him that despite her job she is still a Queens girl.

 In Bradford's office, Wilhelmina is tasked to entertain a department store chain mogul from Texas.
 As Wilhelmina and Marc transform the office into "The Lone Star State," the two get a chance to learn more about their guest, who arrives just in time to be given the intro and pitch by Wilhelmina, who also was thinking of Nico and the care packet she sent to her.
 But the Texan wants a lot more excitement, so instead of a planned dinner reservation, he takes Wilhelmina and Marc to a honky tonk bar.
 After an evening of shots, the guest agrees to sign the deal, telling her that he was impressed before he thought of the bar idea and tells Wilhelmina about what it is like to be a parent.